hack3rs.ca network-security

 what-you-should-learn-from-it

-• $Common attack types and defensive countermeasures
+• $Common attack types and the controls that break them

-• $Basic incident response, governance, and risk concepts
+• $Incident response, governance, and risk fundamentals

 • $Security architecture and control categories